carlosperales95/carlosperales95/README.md

 I am a Spanish Software Engineer based in Amsterdam.

-So far I've only had 1,5 years of professional experience as a developer, but I start a lot of cool projects on my own to practice and stay sharp!
+So far I've only had 1,5 years of professional experience as a developer, but I start a lot of cool projects on my own to practice and stay sharp.
+I really enjoy exploring new frameworks, languages and ideas during my free time.

 ---